cwensel/cascading/README.md

 It is strongly recommended developers pull Cascading from our Maven compatible jar repository [Conjars.org](http://conjars.org).

-You can find the latest public and wip (work in progress) releases here:
+You can find the latest public and WIP (work in progress) releases here:

 *  http://conjars.org/cascading/cascading-core
 *  http://conjars.org/cascading/cascading-local